 Demand equal access to public accomodations for transgender people in MA!

-The cosponsorship deadline for the Equal Access Bill is February 1.
-So now is the time to make your voice heard!
-Contact your state senators and representatives TODAY and ask them to support the bill.
+Now is the time to make your voice heard!
+Contact your state senators and representatives BY JANUARY 31 and ask them to cosponsor the Equal Access Bill.

 In November 2011, Massachusetts became the 16th state to add non-discrimination laws for gender identity in the areas of employment, housing, K-12 public education, and credit.
 Additionally, Massachusetts Hate Crimes laws were also updated to include gender identity.
 This law is known as the Act Relative to Gender Identity.